yogyata-n/lab2_770347/README.md

 9. Check Prime Number
-Checks if a given number is prime by testing divisibility.
+Checks if a given number is prime by testing divisibilit.